Selected Passages from Hungarian-Ottoman Wars

 Babócsa castle

-The Hussars of Kanizsa castle, led by their lieutenant, Csúzy András set out for a raid along the River Dráva.
-The so-called wandering “free-lads” of the area, Hajdú soldiers hungry for booty, also joined them.
-They came close to Babócsa.
-When the Turks of Szigetvár heard of their coming from their spies, they hurried to meet them at Babócsa, led by Naszuf.
+The Kanizsa Castle Hussars, under the leadership of their lieutenant Csúzy András, went on a raid along the River Dráva.
+They were accompanied by the wandering group known as the “free lads” of the area, Hajdú soldiers seeking booty.
+They approached Babócsa where the Turks of Szigetvár were alerted of their arrival by spies, and they quickly went to meet them at Babócsa, led by Naszuf.

 Deli riders, 1590